You are here: Urology Textbook > Surgery (procedures) > Radical nephrectomy

 Flank approach:

 Lateral decubitus position of the patient for a flank incision, the operation room table is flexed.
 The dissection is done between the 11th and 12th rib to spare the subcostal nerve.
 Open the renal fascia.
-Blunt dissection of the layer between perirenal fat and the psoas muscle is done.
-The peritoneum is dissected of the ventral portion of the capsula adiposa until the renal vein is identified.
-On the right side, the duodenum has to be dissected of the vena cava (Kocher maneuver).
+Dissect bluntly the layer between the renal fascia and the psoas muscle.
+Dissect the peritoneum from the ventral portion of the renal fascia until you identify the renal vein.
+On the right side, mobilize the duodenum from the vena cava (Kocher maneuver).

 Hilar preparation: